 - Marine soundscapes and eDNA for assessing biodiversity and functioning of re-establishing European Flat Oyster Reefs.
 PI: Karen Diele.
 Applications now closed.

-Opportunities available at University of Stirling:
+Opportunities available at the University of Stirling:

-Opportunities available at University of St Andrews:
+Opportunities available at the University of St Andrews:

 - Development of an acoustic classifier for delphinid species off the west coast of Scotland.
 PI: Julie Oswald.
 Applications now closed.